 - You can manage your job dependencies using AWS Glue

-- AWS Glue is the perfect choice if you want to create data catalog and push your data to Redshift spectrum
+- AWS Glue is the perfect choice if you want to create a data catalog and push your data to the Redshift spectrum

-Disadvantages of exporting DynamoDB to S3 using AWS Glue of this approach:
+Disadvantages of Connecting DynamoDB to S3 using AWS Glue

 - AWS Glue service is still in an early stage and not mature enough for complex logic

-AWS Glue can be used over AWS Data Pipeline when you do not want to worry about your resources and do not need to take control over your resources ie. EC2 instances, EMR cluster etc. However, considering AWS Glue on early stage with various limitations, Glue may still not be the perfect choice for copying data from Dynamodb to S3.
-You can sign up with Hevo (7-day free trial) and set up DynamoDB to S3 in minutes.
+AWS Glue can be used over AWS Data Pipeline when you do not want to worry about your resources and do not need to take control over your resources ie. EC2 instances, EMR cluster, etc. Thus, connecting DynamoDB to S3 using AWS Glue can help you to replicate data with ease.Visit our Website to Explore Hevo